Single Tooth Implants Florham Park & Caldwell, NJ

 - Implant—a titanium screw that is placed in the jawbone

 - Abutment—a connector between the implant and crown

 - Crown—the final restoration that is visible and looks like a tooth

 Drs.
-Kirsch and Jacobs place the implant, and after it has fused with the bone, your general dentist will place the abutment and crown.
+Kirsch, Jacobs and Zambetti will place the implant, and after it has fused with the bone, your general dentist will place the abutment and crown.

 There’s no time like the present.

 Your jawbone must be stimulated regularly in order to maintain its volume.
 Therefore, when you lose a tooth, the jawbone begins to deteriorate almost immediately.
 Studies show that within a year of tooth loss, there is a 25% decrease in bone width.
 So, the sooner you replace your missing tooth, the better.
 Dental implants take the place of natural teeth to provide the stimulus needed by the jaw.
 If not done soon enough, dental implants are still possible, but bone grafting is needed to rebuild the lost bone.

 Dental Implants: The Process

 - Consultation and Treatment Plan: We begin the process by gathering medical and dental histories to ensure we have a complete picture of your current health.
 During this visit we will obtain radiographic images of the area.
 Next, we discuss treatment options with you and form a plan that meets both your health goals and budgetary needs.